Xirez/dragonStack/README.md

 # dragonStack
 Built upon my fullstack auth system, using Node, Express, React, Redux and a PostgreSQL DB.
-First steps towards a browserbased game using modern technologies.
+This is my first steps towards a browserbased game using modern technologies.

 This is still a work in progress..
 Auth and security is done(ish), need to upgrade futher from SHA256, upgrade the sale and add a SSL Certicicate to really secure the cookie.